nionio6915/LPC1768-RepRapFirmware-Files/README.md

 This is an experimental port of dc42's RepRapFirmware) for LPC1768/LPC1769 based boards.

 Note: This firmware does not show up as a mass storage device when connected to a computer.
 Physical access to the internal sdcard may be required in order to revert back or update.
+More on that later.

 reprap.org forum discussion here- https://reprap.org/forum/read.php?147,810214

 I am putting my notes here as I go, hopefully to aid someone else and maybe use as a basis for formal documentation later.